browserengineering/book/book/accessibility.md

 ...

-It's important for everyone to be able to access content on the web, even if you have a hard time using a mouse, can't read small fonts easily, are triggered by very bright colors, or can't see a computer screen at all.
+It's important for everyone to be able to access content on the web, even if you have a hard time reading small text, can't or don't want ot use a mouse, are triggered by very bright colors, or can't see a computer screen at all.
 Browsers have features aimed at all of these use cases, taking advantage of the fact that web pages declare the UI and allow the browser to manipulate it on behalf of the user.

 Text zoom
 =========